marthurhans/AdvancedJaJa/README.md

 Added currency display for USD, CAD, and EUR to room listings.

 ### TASK B3a
-Added TimeZoneController and TimeZoneFormatter class
+Added TimeZoneController and TimeZoneFormatter class.

+### TASK B3b
+Added live presentation message logic to both front and backend.